Solina Chau: Career

 In 2002, Chau cofounded Horizons Ventures with Debbie Chang, who is the only person named as a director.
 Li Ka-shing only became an investor in the firm two years after its founding, but his backing as the richest man in Asia has helped the firm stand out above the crowd.
 Under Chau, Horizons Ventures has invested over US$470 million in more than 80 tech companies, in search of "disruptive" tech entrepreneurs.
 Its primary investments have been in the United States and Israel, with at least 28 investments in each country respectively since 2006.

+Under her leadership, Horizons Ventures has made significant investments in global technology companies such as Zoom Video Communications, Celsius Holdings, and Canada's Well Health Technologies.
+These investments have substantially contributed to her personal fortune.

 Chau has personally stated that her business interests center around nurturing Western companies, viewing them as more innovative.
 Chau has been noted to invest in companies very quickly, sometimes within 24 hours of startup owners, or immediately after a short coffee meeting.
 Chau typically brings investments ranging anywhere from $1 million to $20 million to the table.
 Horizons was incorporated in Hong Kong in 2006.
 With her direction, the Li Ka-shing foundation has also invested in tech giants such as Facebook, Slack, and Spotify.

 She was named one of Forbes Asia's 50 Women in the Mix in 2013.
-As of 2014, she is listed as the 81st most powerful woman in the world by Forbes.
+In 2023, she ranked 81st in the Forbes list of "World's 100 most powerful women".

+Philanthropy

+Between September and November 2024, through her H.S.
+Chau Foundation, Chau distributed HK$3,300 (approximately US$424) cash handouts to more than 10,000 low-income individuals in Hong Kong, aiming to alleviate financial hardships during challenging times.